-There were no major setbacks during the construction and this encouraged us to start to resell.
+There were no major setbacks during the construction and this encouraged us to start to reselling.
 I have 18 years of sales experience in wooden houses and also had the support of experienced specialists.
-Constructing a house on your own is always difficult and it is common to be unsure about it.
+Building a house on your own is always difficult and it is common to be overwhelmed.

 Of course, one can always buy a ready-built house with a price that includes everything, including the profit made by he contractor, developer and real-estate agents.
-When money is not in question then why not, but when you are looking for favourable solutions then this is a subject for consideration.
+When money is not an issue ...then why not ...but when you are looking for affordable solutions then a self-built solution is worth considering.

-How much did you save with an A-frame house?
+Are A-frame houses cheaper to build? ...and how much did you save with an A-frame house kit?

-How long did it take to realise the original idea(s) when building the prototype?
+How long did it take to transform the original ideas into a prototype?

 If someone orders a house from you, what do they get?

-It is not a modular building with all the rooms ready-made where only the modules need to be joined (and which therefore have much higher prices per square metre).
+It is not a modular building with all the rooms ready-made where only the modules need to be joined (and which therefore have much higher prices per square meter).